javierv/dotfiles/README.markdown

 TODO:

-1. Experiment improving keyboard layout.
-1. Configure zsh.
+1. Configure xmonad with xmobar to replace KDE.